Rules and Requirements

 If you plan to submit your application online, you will have the option of uploading your Project Description and support materials.
+Please use the following naming convention for your PDF or Word file: projectname.JMG2019 or projectname.BL2019.
 Your PDF or Microsoft Word documents should be formatted for 8 ½” x 11” paper with 1” margins.
 All pages, except the cover page, should be numbered.

-You must use Adobe Reader or Acrobat (8.0 or greater) to apply online.
+You must use the most recent version of Adobe Reader or Acrobat to apply using the fill-able PDF.
 (Available free for download here.)
 The application must be completed in one session; you will not be able to save and reopen it.

 If you plan to send a paper submission, four copies of both the Project Description and support materials should be provided on white, 8 ½” x 11” paper, printed on one side and 3-hole punched.
 All pages, except the cover page, should be numbered.
 Do not use binders, tabs, or staples.